symfony/symfony-docs/cookbook/symfony1.rst

 In symfony1, the ``routing.yml`` and ``app.yml`` configuration files were
 automatically loaded inside any plugin.
 In Symfony2, routing and application configuration inside a bundle must be included manually.
-For example, to include a routing resource from a bundle called ``AcmeDemoBundle``, you can do the following:
+For example, to include a routing resource from a bundle called AcmeDemoBundle, you can do the following:

 .. configuration-block::